-Credit risk refers to the possibility of losses associated with: (i) the failure by the borrower, issuer, or counterparty to fulfil their respective financial obligations under agreed terms, (ii) the depreciation of the credit agreement arising from the deterioration of the borrower's rating, (iii) the reduction of gains or remuneration, (iv) the benefits granted upon renegotiation or (v) debt recovery costs.
+Credit risk refers to the possibility of losses due to the failure by the borrower, issuer, or counterparty to fulfil their respective financial obligations under agreed terms.

-The Group establishes limits, risk mitigation mechanisms and processes to monitor and control risks inherent to clients, portfolio concentrations and the impacts of potential changes in the economic environment.
+The Group establishes limits, indicators, risk mitigation mechanisms and processes to monitor and control risks inherent to clients, portfolio concentrations and the impacts of potential changes in the economic environment.

 Credit risk is monitored on an ongoing basis and limits and mitigation mechanisms are subject to periodical review.
-Limits are set by taking into consideration credit risk, country risk and industry risk.
+Limits are set by taking into consideration credit risk, geographical risk and industry risk.